mattlewis92/angular-bootstrap-calendar/README.md

 ### cell-is-open

-A 2 way bound variable that when set to true will open the year or month view cell that corresponds to the date passed to the date object passed to `current-day`.
+A 2 way bound variable that when set to true will open the year or month view cell that corresponds to the date passed to the date object passed to `view-date`.

 ### day-view-start